- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Poldark Mine & Rural Open Air Museum has not told us if they are fully wheelchair friendly.
+No, Poldark Mine & Rural Open Air Museum is not wheelchair friendly.

-Poldark Mine & Rural Open Air Museum has not told us if they are fully pushchair friendly.
+No, Poldark Mine & Rural Open Air Museum have stated they are not pushchair friendly.

 Poldark Mine & Rural Open Air Museum has not told us if they are dog friendly.